 Role inter-dependence.
-The interactive model system emphasizes the importance and properly accommodates interdependence of roles at home and in the workplace (Chow & Berheide, 1988).
-Questions on the psychological interdependence of family and work roles adapted from Tsai (2008).were Respondents were asked the following statements with a 5-point Likert scale from 1 (strongly disagree) to 5 (strongly agree).
+The interactive model system emphasizes the importance properly and accommodates the interdependence of roles at home and in the workplace (Chow & Berheide, 1988).
+Questions on the psychological interdependence of family and work roles were adapted from Tsai (2008).Respondents were asked the following statements with a 5-point Likert scale from 1 (strongly disagree) to 5 (strongly agree).